 Day 2: Reggio Emilia

 Head to a Parmigiano Reggiano factory!
 I love cheese, so this was a pretty exciting prospect for me and it did not disappoint.
 We visited Fattoria Scalabrini, bright and early and watched the cheese masters at work, before sampling some of the delicious cheese.
-Call or email to book in advance.
+Book in advance.

 Visit the town of Reggio Emilia for an Erbazzone.
 I’d never heard of this snack before our trip to Emilia Romagna, but it quickly became a favourite.
 Two layers of crumbly pastry filled with chard, spinach, onions, cured pig’s fat, garlic, parsley, breadcrumbs and Parmigiano Reggiano.
 Yum!
 Reggio Emilia is a lovely leafy town and a great place for an afternoon stroll.